Emma Lawson: Professional career

 Lawson competed in the CrossFit Games Teen competitions from 2019 through 2021.
 She made the podium every year, including a first-place finish in the Girls 16-17 age group in 2021.

 In 2022 she competed in the Women's division at the age of 17 as the fourth-youngest competitor to compete in the adult division at the Games.
 During the 2022 Games she briefly held the first-place position, making her the youngest to ever lead the games as an individual.
 She placed 6th overall and won the "Rookie of the Year" award for her performance.

 At the 2023 CrossFit Games Lawson had her first career win in an individual event at the Games by winning the first event "Ride".
 She had a consistent performance and was the only woman to place inside top 15 in all events, and led the field after the second and third day.
-She lost the top spot in the final day to Laura Horvath who achieved three consecutive event wins in the final four events, and finished on the podium in second place.
+She lost the top spot in the final day to Laura Horvath who achieved three consecutive event wins in the final four events, and finished on the podium in second place, making her the youngest individual female competitor to podium in games history.

-Social Media

-Lawson connects with fans through her Official Social Media channels including Instagram, Tik-Tok, and YouTube.
-The content produced on her channels is created by renown sports content studio, TRAINING DAY, who has been exclusively working with Emma since 2019.

-At the end of 2024, Lawson launched her own Podcast entitled Strong Girl Style.
-Lawson states the Podcast is her passion project to share her own personal lessons and experiences with females in sport.
-Strong Girl Style is produced and published solely by Lawson on Spotify.